3 min read

 Enter your dataset (comma or space separated) to calculate all descriptive statistics.

 The normal distribution (Gaussian distribution) is the most important probability distribution in statistics.
 About 68% of data falls within one standard deviation of the mean, 95% within two, and 99.7% within three (the empirical rule).
-Our bell curve visualization makes this immediately intuitive.
+Our bell curve visualization makes this immediately.

 The chi-square test determines whether observed frequencies differ significantly from expected frequencies.
 This is fundamental to research methodology, as discussed on Stack Overflow's statistics tag.
 Our implementation follows standard formulas from Hacker News discussions on statistical computing.
 For related JavaScript libraries, see npmjs statistics packages.